 Yes, for several reasons.

 First, your business might be unaware it sold a defective product.
-Anyone involved in a product’s supply chain can face a lawsuit if that product causes harm or financial losses.
+Every business in the supply chain can face a product liability claim, even if they didn't design or manufacture the product.

 Second, a customer might also claim your business provided insufficient warnings or inaccurate instructions.
 If they get injured using your product incorrectly, they could blame your company.